Coinbase System Design Interview: What the Bar Actually Tests

 The questions interviewers actually probe:

-• What happens if a node goes offline mid-withdrawal?
-(Idempotency keys on every blockchain transaction, WAL before you broadcast.)
+• Node offline mid-withdrawal?
+Idempotency keys on every blockchain transaction, WAL before broadcast.

 • How do you batch withdrawals to reduce on-chain fees without introducing inconsistency?

-• How do you handle a blockchain that forks after you broadcast a transaction?
+• How do you handle a fork after you broadcast a transaction?

 The internal ledger is the connective tissue.
-Every deposit, withdrawal, and transfer between tiers must generate an immutable audit record.
-Write-ahead log before any state change, double-entry accounting internally, and reconciliation jobs that compare ledger state against on-chain data are all expected parts of a complete answer.
+Every deposit, withdrawal, and tier transfer needs an immutable audit record.
+Write-ahead log before any state change, double-entry accounting internally, and reconciliation jobs that compare ledger state against on-chain data are all expected.
+Coinbase built a system called Overseer for exactly this: it ingests events from dozens of microservices at over 30k messages per second and surfaces inconsistencies with a sub-minute time-to-detect.

 Prompt Two: Crypto Exchange and Order Book